 Step Action 1 Open the Database Builder.
 2 Load or create a Data model.
-3 Right-click on the Sequences Package and select Add New Sequence.
-4 Overtype the default name with the appropriate name for the Sequence, and press Enter.
-5 Double-click on the new Sequence, or right-click on it and select SQL Object Properties.
-The SQL Object Editor screen displays.
+3 Right-click on the Sequences Package and select 'Add New Sequence'.
+4 Overtype the default name with the appropriate name for the Sequence, and press the Enter key.
+5 Double-click on the new Sequence, or right-click on it and select 'SQL Object Properties'.
+The 'SQL Object Editor' dialog displays.